 The Soufrière Hills volcano located outside Plymouth, Montserrat.

 Bettrice, a Jamaican woman in her 30s, is one of them.

-She had been a tuberculosis specialist for almost ten years in her country of origin, when, in 2010, she heard by word-of-mouth that the hospital in Montserrat needed a substitute medical technician as the previous had left the country during the crisis.
+She had been a tuberculosis specialist for almost ten years in her country of origin, when, in 2010, she heard by word-of-mouth that the hospital in Montserrat needed a substitute medical technician.
 And at this point in her life, Bettrice was looking for a change.

-In 2014, her third trip back to Montserrat, she made a decision that she would take control of her career and no longer accept short unstable contracts.
-That was when Bettrice applied to be a disaster manager with the Montserrat Red Cross.
+In 2014, her third trip back to Montserrat, Bettrice applied to be a Disaster Risk Reduction officer with the Montserrat Red Cross.
 She had been volunteering with them since she first came to the Island and believed in their mission.

 Bettrice’s work with the Red Cross contributes to the Island’s vital recovery process following fifteen years of constant hazards.
 The Red Cross has played a major role in Montserrat’s ongoing regeneration, not only because of its focus on disaster management but also due to the support it gives to migrants, helping them integrate.
 It acts at district level for various community regeneration projects, including for instance improvement of access and waste management, cleaning of abandoned houses, etc. It also conducts several risk awareness programs and assesses the level of vulnerability to various natural hazards within each district in order to implement specific projects there and advocate for governmental work.

 Bettrice in the middle, preparing for a Red Cross training, with a Guyanese and a Montserratian volunteers.